 Q: How long does arugula take to grow?

-A: After germination, arugula can take anywhere from 45-60 days to grow.
+A: After you plant arugula and germination occurs, it takes anywhere from 45-60 days to grow.

 Q: Does arugula regrow after cutting?

 A: Yes, it can.
-However, it needs to have some of its leaves left to regrow.
 If you want to continually harvest from a single plant, take ⅓ or less of the plant at a time.
-Plants which have had all of the foliage removed may immediately try to go to seed production rather than replenish their leafy greens.
+Plants with all of the foliage removed may immediately try to go to seed production rather than replenish their leafy greens.

 Q: Can you eat arugula after it flowers?

-A: Arugula leaves tend to become bitter and a little tough once the plant has flowered.
+A: Arugula leaves become bitter and tough once the plant has flowered.
 For best flavor and texture, harvest from plants that haven’t flowered.
 They’re still edible once they’ve flowered, just not as favorable!